luca-fiorito-11/sandy/README.md

   --errorr-cov ERRORR_COV
                         ERRORR file containing covariances.
   --samples SAMPLES     Number of samples.
-  --outdir OUTDIR       Target directory were outputs are stored (default =
+  --outdir OUTDIR       Target directory where outputs are stored (default =
                         current working directory).
 If it does not exist it will be created.
   -np PROCESSES, --processes PROCESSES